Archive for the ‘Rewards’ Category

 RPG Quora Answers By Mike – Part 2

-This entry is part 2 in the series RPG Quora Answers By Mike
+This entry is part 2 of 3 in the series RPG Quora Answers By Mike

 The article that I intended to publish today didn’t just go pear-shaped on me, it went prickly-pear shaped.
 Nothing was salvageable.
 That’s Okay – I have this series as a backup for that very contingency.
 So, today, I present another 40 or so of my RPG-related answers on Quora.
 Some of these will be little […]